kekoziar/r-novice/_episodes/01-rstudio-intro.md

 source: Rmd
 ---

+Welcome to the R deep dive, or I should say shallow wade because R is a pretty big topic, and we won’t get far in the time we have.
+I am following a modified Carpentries lesson that will introduce R and RStudio, how to work in R to read, store, manipulate, and save data.

 ## Introduction to R and RStudio
 Welcome to R.  First, what is R?
 What is RStudio?
 And, How are they different?
 R is a language and environment for statistical computing and